Bedtime Stories (album): Critical reception

 Its incorporations of pop, modern R&B and hip-hop popular at the time was also a focal point.
 Billboard claimed, "Ms. M sticks to a pop recipe that yields hits galore, with little excess baggage".
-The "combination of sleek R&B and slinky club music works way better than it probably should", according to Stereogums Tom Breihan, who also noted that the singer "sounds comfortable, and never radiates the sweaty eagerness to please that you sometimes see from pop stars making self-consciously commercial moves".
+The "combination of sleek R&B and slinky club music works way better than it probably should", according to Stereogums Tom Breihan, who said Madonna "sounds comfortable, and never radiates the sweaty eagerness to please that you sometimes see from pop stars making self-consciously commercial moves".
 Jim Farber argued the incorporation of the Aaliyah and Xscape style of R&B was done more credibly than on Michael Jackson's Dangerous (1991).
-On this note, WhatCulture's Reece Shrewsbury deemed the record a "great example of how well Madonna can incorporate popular music and transform her image and performance around it".
-By contrast, The Plain Dealers Troy L. Smith opined Dangerouss attempt at New Jack Swing was more successful.
+By contrast, The Plain Dealers Troy L. Smith opined Dangerouss attempt at new jack swing was more successful.

 Detractors called the record a "blurry non-event", "one amorphous blob", dispensable, flat, lifeless, and uninspired, (Note: Per multiple sources) and comparisons to other singers and previous LPs were made.
 El Hunt, writing for the Evening Standard, said that other female artists of the time –Janet Jackson, Toni Braxton, and Brandy– were "mining similar sounds in arguably more interesting ways".
 Chris Willman of the Los Angeles Times called Bedtime Stories, the "least remarkable" of Madonna's albums up to that point.
 For Rikky Rooksby, "[Bedtime Stories] can't match the power of Erotica, [and] it is definitely a long way behind Like a Prayer".
 Allen Metz and Carol Benson, authors of The Madonna Companion: Two Decades of Commentary, added that, "rather than signify[ing] some bold new direction, Bedtime Stories takes hardly any risks at all. [...] it offers neither the pop epiphany of Like a Prayer nor the shameless frolic of [Madonna's] earlier dance hits".
 Bedtime Stories received a nomination for Best Pop Album at the 38th Grammy Awards.